-- Should ensure that the organisation possesses the appropriate competencies to deliver the asset management strategy.
-This requirement extends to third parties responsible for delivering an outsourced component of the asset management system. - It should also be able to identify future competency requirements and training needs which are necessary to ensure the efficient and cost-effective delivery of the organisation's strategic plan. - The EDB should identify asset risk information and ensure this is integrated in determining competency and training requirements.
+- Ensure that the organisation possesses the appropriate competencies to deliver the asset management strategy.
+This requirement extends to third parties responsible for delivering an outsourced component of the asset management system; - Be able to identify future competency requirements and training needs which are necessary to ensure the efficient and cost-effective delivery of the organisation's strategic plan; and - Identify asset risk information and ensure this is integrated in determining competency and training requirements.